gloriango/ComplimentDiscordBot/README.md

 <h2> Commands </h2>

+* This bot will compliment you every two days (just to make sure you're ok hehe)
 * To get help: !help
 * To generate an insult for yourself: !insult
 * To insult someone else: !insult @personsName